 (B) The gains you have incurred on your investment remain Tax-Free.

-ELSS has no such upper limit.
-You have to remain invested in an ELSS Fund for 3 years and after that, you can either withdraw your investment or you can let your investment ride the Compounding Wave.
+In the case of an ELSS Mutual Fund, you have to remain invested in an ELSS Mutual Fund for a minimum of 3 years and after that, you can either withdraw your investment or you can let your investment ride the Compounding Wave.

-So to finalize this section, we made an easy-to-understand table for you, below.
+To finalize this section, we made an easy-to-understand table for you, below.

 Characteristics | ELSS (Equity Linked Saving Scheme) | PPF (Public Provident Fund) |